The Omni Homestead Resort

 OMNI HOTELS & RESORTS

 On July 1, 2013, the resort joined the Omni Hotels & Resorts family and is now known as The Omni Homestead Resort.
 The historic Warm Springs Pools reopened on December 17, 2022 following an extensive, $4.6 million rehabilitation.
-A $140+ million investment in the resort is currently underway, and includes renovations to all 483 guest rooms, public spaces, and meeting rooms, as well as new concepts for areas such as Martha's Market and the Theater.
-A new, 4,000 sq. ft. event pavilion, fast casual restaurant and associate housing complex are also part of the improvements.
+A $170+ million investment in the resort was recently completed, and includes renovations to all 483 guest rooms, public spaces, and meeting rooms, as well as new concepts for areas such as Martha's Market and the Theater.
+A new, 4,000 sq. ft.
+Old Course Pavilion, fast casual restaurant - Pioneer Picnic - and associate housing complex are also part of the improvements.

 250th Anniversary